 But from the sales person's standpoint, here is what was actually going on:

-- Naturally this follows that he was likely making plenty of money (hitting quotas etc).
+Naturally this follows that he was likely making plenty of money (hitting quota etc).

 We used this as an opportunity to explain to our SaaS Startup Founder why figuring out how to staff a Sales Development Representative (SDR) position, whose job is to handle "inbox clutter," would result in long run profit.